 Launch of the AGYA Idea Competition 2021

-Once a year, AGYA members pitch their project ideas and compete for a funding of 50,000 Euro.
-The winner of the Idea Competition 2021 is the ‘Voices from Palmyra’ project submitted by Dr. Konstantin Klein (History, Bamberg), Prof. Dr. Dominik Michels (Computer Sciences, Thuwal), and Prof. Dr. Ammar Abdurrahman (AGYA alumnus, Archeology, Damascus/Berlin).
+Once a year, AGYA members pitch their project ideas and compete for funding.
+The winner of the Idea Competition 2021 is the ‘Voices from Palmyra’ project submitted by Dr. Konstantin Klein (History, Bamberg), Prof. Dr. Dominik Michels (Computer Sciences, Thuwal), and Prof. Dr. Ammar Abdulrahman (AGYA alumnus, Archeology, Damascus/Berlin).
 They will establish an open-access data base of Palmyrene inscriptions, giving a voice to the city’s ancient inhabitants.

 Collaborating online requires new skills for process- and result-oriented communication in scientific teams.
 AGYA offered a training on ‘Facilitating Online Meetings and Workshops’ for members, alumni, and participants from GUST, introducing new pathways to improve their virtual communication skills, as well as best practices for intercultural interdisciplinary online communication.
 The training was led by Anne Hodgson and Sangita Popat, two professional bilingual communication trainers.

 The AGYA Annual Conference was held successfully on a self-hosted online communication platform fulfilling the members’ need for networking and exchange despite the difficult conditions.
 The feedback on the new platform was overwhelmingly positive.
 However, all participants agreed that they look forward to meeting in person as early as travel restrictions allow for.
-The next Annual Conference will take place, probably online again, from 22-26 March 2021.
+The next Annual Conference will take place online again from 22-26 March 2021.

 8 - 12 November 2020